jordan-breton/uws-reverse-proxy/README.md

 ## Usage

-This section describe some usage scenario.
+This section describes some usage scenario.
 You can even see them in action in the [examples repository](https://github.com/jordan-breton/uws-reverse-proxy-examples).

 To see all available options, check the [code API documentation](/api-doc.md).